cjriches/simulatron/Documentation/object-code.md

 You may notice that the presence of distinct program sections is overkill for making a directly executable image.
 However, this format is designed with the future in mind, and could theoretically be loadable by an operating system.

+This file format is always big-endian, as Simulatron is big-endian.

 ## Header Format
 | Offset | Size    | Description                                  |
 | ------:| ------- | -------------------------------------------- |